 - 2 garlic clove finely grated

 - 1 teaspoon baking powder

-- 1 teaspoon sesame seeds, for garnish
+- 1 teaspoon sesame seeds for garnish

-- Heat the soy sauce, water, sweet rice wine, brown sugar, honey, garlic clove and fresh ginger in a small saucepan over moderately high heat.
+- In a medium saucepan, set over medium heat, whisk together the soy sauce, water, sweet rice wine, brown sugar, honey, garlic clove and fresh ginger.
 When the mixture reaches a simmer, bring the heat down to low and allow to reduce for 10 minutes, until the sauce reduces by about half.
 Transfer to a small bowl; mixture will thicken as it cools.

 - At the 20 minute mark, flip the chicken and cook for an additional 15 minutes, until the skin is golden brown and crispy.
 Brush the chicken with the teriyaki sauce and transfer to the oven for an additional 5 minutes.
 Remove the chicken from the oven and top with teriyaki sauce, liberally.
 Sprinkle the chicken with a pinch of two of sesame seeds and serve.

 Looking for more dinner recipes?
 Here are some favorites: